 Usage-based, or “pay-as-you-drive" or "pay-as-you-go," insurance programs refer to programs offered by many auto insurance companies in which you can get a personalized premium by letting the car insurance company review your driving habits.
 Based on your driving patterns, you may get a discount of up to 50%.

 When you sign up for a usage-based insurance program, you'll be asked to attach a small telematic device to your vehicle that monitors:

 - Your average speed.

 Essentially, a usage-based program offers the driver a chance to get a customized discount; the better your driving, the bigger your savings.

-In some cases, you may even get a discount (often between 5% and 10%) for just signing up for the program and installing the device.
+In some cases, you may even get a discount for just signing up for the program and installing the device.